-We use thirty-year stochastic stock projections to evaluate potential long-term consequences of resulting future fishing levels under each scenario, in comparison to 2016-2018 average conditions for each of the three tropical tuna stocks.
-For each, projections were run across the grid of models agreed by SC as the basis for advice.
+We use thirty-year stochastic stock projections to evaluate potential long-term consequences of resulting future fishing levels under each scenario, in comparison to the 2016-18 average (baseline) conditions for each of the three tropical tuna stocks.
+For each, projections were run across the grid of the most recent models agreed by SC as the basis for management advice.

-The Commission, at its 2019 annual session (WCPFC16 Summary Report, paragraph 275), considered the development of target reference points for bigeye and yellowfin and agreed that in the interim, paragraphs 12 and 14 of CMM 2018-01 be retained and therefore continue to apply to this evaluation.
-However, we note that the interim TRP for skipjack (CMM 2015-06, referenced in CMM 2018-01 - paragraph 13) was expected to be reviewed no later than 2019.
-Formal review and a decision on the skipjack TRP are yet to be completed.
-In this paper we therefore do not presume a TRP for skipjack, but express spawning biomass depletion relative to 2012-2015, consistent with bigeye and yellowfin.
-The potential long-term performance of the CMM against those objectives varied between stocks.
+The Commission, at its 2019 annual session (WCPFC16 Summary Report, paragraph 275), considered the development of target reference points for bigeye and yellowfin and agreed that in the interim, paragraphs 12 and 14 of CMM 2018-01 (paragraphs 11 and 13 in CMM 2021-01) be retained and therefore continue to apply to this evaluation.
+The interim TRP for skipjack, documented in CMM 2015-06 (referenced in CMM 2018-01, paragraph 13), was also retained in CMM 2021-01 (paragraph 12).
+The potential long-term performance of the CMM against those objectives was evaluated and varied between stocks.

-For bigeye tuna, performance of CMM 2018-01 was influenced by the assumed future recruitment levels (Table 1).
-If recent above-average recruitments continue into the future, all scenarios examined achieve the aims of the CMM, in that median spawning biomass is projected to remain stable or increase slightly relative to 2012-2015 levels, and the median fishing mortality is projected to decline slightly for the 2016-2018 average and 'optimistic' scenarios but increase for the 'pessimistic' CMM scenario, although still remaining below F{MSY} .
-If the less positive, long-term average recruitment continues into the future, spawning biomass depletion also improves relative to 2012-2015 levels for the 2016-2018 average and 'optimistic' scenarios, but declines under the 'pessimistic' scenario.
-Under that recruitment assumption, future risk of spawning biomass falling below the limit reference point (LRP) (SB/SB{F=0}=0.2) increases to between 5 and 19%, dependent on the CMM scenario.
-In turn, all three future fishing scenarios imply increases in fishing mortality under the long-term recruitment conditions, and for the 'pessimistic' scenario, F exceeds F{MSY} at the end of the projection period.
+For bigeye tuna, performance of CMM 2021-01 was influenced by the assumed future recruitment levels (Table 1).
+If recent above-average recruitments continue into the future, all scenarios examined achieve the aims of the CMM, in that median spawning biomass is projected to remain stable or increase slightly relative to 2012-15 levels, and the median fishing mortality is projected to decline slightly for the 2016-18 average and 'optimistic' scenarios but increase for the 'pessimistic' CMM scenario, although remaining below F{MSY} .
+If the lower, long-term average recruitment continues into the future, spawning biomass depletion also improves relative to 2012-15 levels for the 2016-18 average and 'optimistic' scenarios, but declines under the 'pessimistic' scenario.
+Under that recruitment assumption, future risk of spawning biomass falling below the limit reference point (LRP) (SB/SB{F=0} = 0.2) increases to between 5 and 19%, dependent on the CMM scenario.
+In turn, all three future fishing scenarios imply increases in fishing mortality under the lower long-term recruitment conditions, and for the 'pessimistic' scenario, median F exceeds F{MSY} at the end of the projection period.

-For yellowfin and skipjack, 'long-term' historical recruitment patterns were assumed to hold into the future.
-Results for skipjack (Table 2) were consistent across the different CMM 2018-01 scenarios, as overall purse seine effort was assumed to remain constant at 2016-2018 average levels, and the impact of longline catch is negligible.
-Under 2016-2018 average fishing levels and 'long term' recruitment, the skipjack stock is projected to stabilise at 43% $SB/SB{F=0}$, around 10% lower than the average depletion over 2012-2015, while F increases slightly to around 70% F{MSY} .
-There was no risk of breaching the adopted LRP, but a 16-18% risk of F exceeding F{MSY} by the end of the projection period.
+For skipjack (Table 2), under the 'long-term' historical recruitment patterns, the performance of the CMM 2021-01 was consistent across the different scenarios.
+This is largely a result of the assumption that the overall purse seine effort remains at 2016-18 average levels.
+Changes in the proportions of FAD sets of the level expected under the CMM 2021-01 have limited impact on overall skipjack fishing mortality.
+For the skipjack stock, under all three scenarios (2016-18 average, 'optimistic', 'pessimistic'), the median $SB/SB{F=0}$ is projected to stabilize at 0.51, which is marginally higher than the interim TRP of 0.50, while median F is projected to stabilize at 36-37 % F{MSY} .
+There was no risk of breaching the adopted LRP, but a 17% risk of F exceeding F{MSY} by the end of the projection period.

-Results for yellowfin tuna, under all scenarios produced similar results (Table 2), with the stock stabilising at 57-59% $SB/SB{F=0}$, a slight increase above the target levels in 2012-2015, and F remaining well below F{MSY} .
+Results for yellowfin tuna were also similar under all scenarios (Table 2), with the stock stabilising at $SB/SB{F=0}$ of 0.57-0.59, a slight increase above the 2012-15 level, and F remaining well below F{MSY} .
 For all scenarios there was a 0% risk of breaching the adopted LRP or F exceeding F{MSY} .